 We’re not doing this alone

 Our mission of giving everyone on the planet a secure and private identity signal that they can use to control and personalize the physical world around them is one we know we cannot accomplish by ourselves.
 We’ve already begun partnering with leading companies like Allegion and others who are helping us bring our workplace solution to market.
-We’re also working with industry leaders across multiple sectors who are leveraging our SDK and APIs to build imaginative new offerings that leverage Proxy Signal and Proxy Presence Aware sensing - offerings like passive tailgating alerting, data-driven building resource optimization, and automated workplace customization.
+We’re also working with industry leaders across multiple sectors who are leveraging our to build imaginative new offerings that leverage Proxy Signal and Proxy Presence Aware sensing - offerings like passive tailgating alerting, data-driven building resource optimization, and automated workplace customization.

 And, as they say, this is just the beginning.
 If you can master secure and private identity in the workplace, there are a whole lot of other spaces in the physical world that you can transform as well.
 And now, here’s my shameless plug (hey at least I saved it for the end) - if what we’re building sounds cool to you, we’re hiring, so check out our careers page and come join us.